LLNL/llnl.github.io/radiuss/policies/packaging-content.md

 [![Generic badge](https://img.shields.io/badge/M.pac-3-red.svg)]() **Use MPI in a way that is compatible with other products.**

->Details
+>Details:
->: Each library that utilizes MPI must restrict its MPI operations to MPI communicators that are provided to it and not directly use `MPI_COMM_WORLD`.
-Products must use configure tests or version tests to detect MPI 2 or MPI 3 features that may not be available; it should not be assumed that a full MPI 2 or MPI 3 implementation is available.
-Products can change the MPI error-handling mode by default but should have an option to revert to the original mode (which may have been redefined by another package or the application).
-Products should also behave appropriately regardless of the MPI error handling being used.
+> - Each RADIUSS product that utilizes MPI must restrict its MPI operations to MPI communicators that are provided to it and not use directly `MPI_COMM_WORLD`.
+> - Products must use configure tests or version tests to detect MPI 2 or MPI 3 features that may not be available; it should not be assumed that a full MPI 2 or MPI 3 implementation is available.
+> - Products can change the MPI error-handling mode by default but should have an option to prevent them from changing the MPI error handling (which may have been set by another package or the application).
+The product should also behave appropriately regardless of the MPI error handling being used.
+> - This rule also implies that you should not mock interfaces in a way that overrides the public API of other packages.
+For example, including a header file from your package should not cause other code in the same compilation unit to use a mocked MPI interface instead of the expected MPI.
 >
 >Ref
 >: *xSDK M3*